-Depending on the system specifications (data bit rate and coding, number of wavelengths, amplifier span, amplifier output power, length of the link, etc.), various combinations of these fibre types may be used to ensure the system performances.
-In that case, the system is said to be dispersion managed.
+Depending on the system specifications (data bit rate and coding, number of wavelengths, amplifier span, amplifier output power, length of the link, etc.), various combinations of these fibre types may be used to ensure system performance.
+In this case, the system is said to be dispersion managed.